ethz-asl/mav_trajectory_generation/README.md

 mav_trajectory_generation::Segment::Vector segments;
 opt.getPolynomialOptimizationRef().getSegments(&segments);
 ```
-## Sampling Trajectories
+## Creating Trajectories
-In this section, we consider methods of evaluating the trajectory at particular instances of time.
-To do this, we first need to convert our optimization result into the Trajectory class:
+In this section, we consider how to use our trajectory optimization results.
+We first need to convert our optimization object into the Trajectory class:

 ```c++
 #include <mav_trajectory_generation/trajectory.h>